 Regulations and Policies Loading...

-Students are advised to consult and review the current policies that are available on the College website in all matters pertaining to their interactions with GPRC, and students are expected to be aware of how certain policies pertain to them.
-If a student requires clarification or interpretation of a policy they are encouraged to contact the persons or departments identified as being responsible for that policy.
+Students are advised to consult and review the current policies that are available on the College website for all matters pertaining to their interactions with GPRC and students are expected to be aware of how certain policies pertain to them.
+If a student requires clarification or interpretation of a policy, they are encouraged to contact the persons or departments identified as being responsible for that policy.

 Areas of particular interest to a student include Advanced Standing, Grading, Examinations, Reappraisals, Graduation, Student Misconduct, and Student Rights and Responsibilities.

 Recognition of prior learning through course work completed elsewhere, or through work and life experience, may be awarded in one of three ways; Transfer Credit, Challenge Exams, or Prior Learning Assessment.
 Please refer to the academic policy on Recognition of Prior Learning on the College website.

 Application forms for advanced standing are available from Student Services.
 All advanced standing decisions are coordinated through Student Services and are based upon the policies listed below.